simonvomeyser/simple-web-dev/resources/markdown/your-tool-is-not-the-problem-your-worklfow-is.md

 There are always exceptions, like a team using a 1960s, never updated version of JIRA hosted in the companies internal Raspberry Pie.
 Go get help! 😃🚨

-But to be serious: IF you are using a somewhat recent version of a modern project management tool the things here apply, the tools are quite interchangeable.
+But to be serious: If you are our your company is using a somewhat recent version of a modern project management tool the things here apply.

 </sidenote>